noyogi/MultiDroneTum/tum_simulator/README.md

 tum_simulator on Indigo
 =============

-These packages are used to simulate the flying robot Ardrone in ROS environment using gazebo simulator.
+These packages are used to simulate the flying multiple robot Ardrones in ROS environment using gazebo simulator.
 Totally they are 4 packages.
 Their functions are descript as below:

 1. cvg_sim_gazebo: contains object models, sensor models, quadrocopter models, flying environment information and individual launch files for each objects and pure environment without any other objects.